roboticsware/picozero/README.rst

 A beginner-friendly library to help you use common electronics components with the Raspberry Pi Pico.

+This is a fork of the `origin picozero library. <https://github.com/RaspberryPiFoundation/picozero>`_

 .. code-block:: python

     from picozero import LED, Button